-The ‘Person in the Pew’ commentary series is now complete.
-It is the only series of Commentaries written by a single person on the entire Bible and aimed at layfolk in modern history.
+The ‘Person in the Pew’ commentary series is the only series of Commentaries in modern history written by a single person on the entire Bible and aimed at layfolk .
+Everyone needs a commentary on the Bible that they can understand and that answers their questions about the meaning of the text.
+So I wrote one.

 This commentary set is written and designed exactly for the average person.
 The person who hasn’t spent years in book learning and writing papers.
 Rather, it’s for a person who feels a yearning to know a bit more so they can grow spiritually and intellectually in the faith.
 The average person might not know where to start on the journey.
 This set does it beautifully. – Doug Iverson